How to Find Health Insurance: Ask These 5 Questions

 4. What are the premiums, copays, and deductibles?

 Premiums are the amount you pay for health insurance, no matter what services you use.
 You might pay it monthly.
 Deductibles are what you must pay before your insurance company pays anything for a claim.
-In some instances, the deductible does not apply to certain services, but a copayment is required.
-Copayments are what you pay when you receive a medical service or fill a prescription.
+In some instances, the deductible does not apply to certain services, but a copay is required.
+Copays are what you pay when you receive a medical service or fill a prescription.

 Related: Confused by Insurance Terms?